siran/writing/posts/_drafts/A Deterministic Demystification of the Which-Way Quantum Double-Slit Experiment.md

 All detector degrees of freedom are treated implicitly through slit-dependent interaction potentials.
-This involves no loss of generality: any microscopic detector model with additional degrees of freedom can be integrated out, yielding an effective action (or influence functional) acting on the electron alone.
+This involves no loss of generality: any microscopic detector model with additional degrees of freedom can be integrated out, yielding an effective action happening on the electron alone.
 The resulting phase functional is equivalent to the suppression of interference obtained in standard decoherence treatments, expressed here entirely in Lagrangian and path-integral language.
 Only unitary dynamics of the full system are assumed.

 ---